PrisonTeam/Prison/knownissues_v3.2.x.md

 issues, and/or to serve as items that should be added, or fixed.

-# To Do Items - During Alpha v3.2.2
+# To Do Items - During Alpha v3.2.3

+* **Custom block issues**
+- If CustomItems is loaded successfully but yet not using new block model, show error message
+- Show a message at startup indicating that the new block model is enabled or not enabled

 * **Rework rank permissions to eliminate need to put perms in rank commands**